GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_execution_environments_gke/cloud_deploy_execution_environments_gke.md

 gsutil ls
 ```

-This will list all of the GCS buckets associated with your current project, including the default bucket previously created by Google Cloud Deploy.
-Next, you'll create a custom worker pool.
+The output contains the buckets associated with your current project, including the default bucket previously created by Google Cloud Deploy.

-Click **Next** to proceed.
+To create a private pool, click **Next**.

-## Creating a Google Cloud Deploy Private Worker Pool
+## Create a Google Cloud Deploy private pool

-As previously mentioned, Google Cloud Deploy uses Cloud Build to render and deploy releases to targets.
-In this tutorial, you will use Cloud Build [Private Worker Pools](https://cloud.google.com/build/docs/private-pools/) to perform these activities.
+Google Cloud Deploy uses Cloud Build to render and deploy releases to targets.
+In this tutorial, you use Cloud Build [private pools](https://cloud.google.com/build/docs/private-pools/) to perform these actions.

 To create a custom pool of Cloud Build workers, run the following command: